 You can tell your standing with your business partner and how important your collaboration is to them by how they host you in their country.
 That means that if you are the host, make every effort to ensure that your French guests will feel at home.
-This can be by providing amenities such as sending a driver to the airport or choosing an upscale yet not overly expensive hotel.
+This can be done by providing amenities such as sending a driver to the airport or choosing an upscale yet not overly expensive hotel.
 When sharing a meal, place the person most important to you to your right.
 This is how you can show your appreciation to them and prepare the ground for fruitful discussions.

 Going out for meals

 When it comes to choosing a restaurant, you don’t have to choose a French restaurant to impress your guest.
 On the contrary, you should choose a high standard restaurant that offers regional cuisine.
 Don’t select a menu ahead of time; French people like to look at the menu and order something they have chosen themselves.
 However, you may want to set seating arrangements in advance to encourage good conversation.

 It’s quite a feat to figure out how much care your French guests will want during their visit.
 They will be pleased if you take time to spend a full day with them, which will also include the evening after work.
 However, if the French delegation is there for several days, they won’t expect you to stage fireworks every evening and be there for them around the clock.
 They would, however, like some information on what they can do to pass the time in a city that is foreign to them.
 Go ahead and put together a cultural program with some tips for evening events.
 Asking in advance how your guests would like to spend their free time is certainly a good idea and will make planning easier for you.